 Bail agencies such as ours, offer a valuable public service because bail amounts can sometimes equal thousands, to tens of thousands of dollars.
 In these days of economic hardship, many people cannot afford to pay the court the full amount of the bail.

-In California, the legal mandated law set forth by the Department of Insurance, states that bail will be set at 10% of the entire bail premium.
+In California, bail is set at 10% of the bail premium.
 For example, if the total bail amount is $20,000, it would cost $2,000 to bail a defendant out of jail via the services of a bail bondsman.

 With our company, there are never any interest fees, additional charges or taxes added on to the cost of the bail bond.